Strata Global

 How geosynthetics enhance pavement performance?

-• Soil reinforcement: Geosynthetics like geogrids and geocells are placed within the subgrade or at the surface of the subgrade for adding extra strength.
-They interlock the soil particles and form a composite that is resistant to deformation when under load.
-Soil reinforcement plays an important role in enhancing the load- bearing capacity of the pavement, especially on sections built on soft or unstable soils.
+• Soil reinforcement: Geosynthetics like geogrids and geocells are placed within the subgrade, at the subgrade/subbase interface, or within base/subbase layers to provide adding extra strength.
+They interlock with soil or aggregate particles and form a composite that is resistant to deformation when under load.

-• Prevention of lateral movement: Geosynthetics also prevent the lateral movement of soil into locations that could cause the pavement to settle unevenly or prematurely fail.
-Confining the soil within an area, these geosynthetics maintain subgrade integrity and hence provide a stable foundation to the pavement layers above.
+• Prevention of lateral movement: Geosynthetics also prevent the lateral movement of aggregate or subgrade material, which helps maintain the structural integrity and prevent issues like rutting or bearing capacity failure.
+Confining the soil or aggregate within an area, these geosynthetics maintain subgrade or layer integrity and hence provide a stable foundation to the pavement layers above.

 • Moisture control and separation: Geosynthetics, like geotextiles, act to prevent fine particles of soil from migrating into the aggregate layers.
-This function of separation is very instrumental in maintaining the properties of drainage in the pavement so as not to allow the accumulation of water, hence reducing the risk of erosion or washouts.
+This function of separation is very instrumental in maintaining the drainage characteristics and structural integrity in the pavement by preventing contamination of coarser layers and helping to manage water within the pavement system.

-• Even load distribution: Geosynthetics have the ability to distribute loads more evenly across the pavement structure.
-By spreading the loads over a larger area, geosynthetics reduce stress concentrations on the subgrade and lower layers.
-This even distribution prevents localised failures-such as rutting or cracking-which occur when heavy traffic loads fall concentrated on certain points.
+• Even load distribution: By spreading the loads over a larger area, geosynthetics reduce stress concentrations on the subgrade and lower layers.
+This even distribution prevents localized failures-such as rutting or cracking-which occur when heavy traffic loads fall concentrated on certain points.

-• Reduced material and labor costs: The use of geosynthetics can result in appreciable cost savings.
-Geosynthetic reinforcement allows the pavement layers to be made as thinner sections because they reinforce the subgrade and distribute loads more effectively.
+• Reduced material and labor costs: Geosynthetic reinforcement allows the pavement layers to be made thinner because they reinforce the subgrade and distribute loads more effectively.
 This reduction in thickness can result in significant savings in construction materials and labor costs and, therefore, make geosynthetics cost-effective for modern pavement design.

 • Resource efficiency: Geosynthetics enable the reduction of the thicknesses of pavement layers, conserving natural resources since less aggregate and asphalt or concrete would be required.
-This efficiency that comes along not only reduces costs but also decreases the environmental footprint associated with the construction process itself.
+This efficiency not only reduces costs but also decreases the environmental footprint associated with the construction process itself.

 Success story of Strata: Construction of internal township road with StrataWeb® for Emami